-3. Wa ater Runoff (including stormwater) a.
+3. ater Runoff (including stormwater) a.
 Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
-If so, describe. h Could waste materials enter ground or surface waters?
-If so generally describe D. Could waste materials enter ground or surface waters?
+If so, describe. b.
+Could waste materials enter ground or surface waters?
 If so, generally describe. c.
 Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
-If so, describe.
-Inc licate any proposed measures to reduce or control surface, ground and runoff water, d drainage pattern impacts, if any.
-O- 11 P Project is subject to Utility Code BCC 24.06 and any required Utility permits
+If so, describe. d.
+Indicate any proposed measures to reduce or control surface, ground and runoff d.
+Indicate any proposed measures to reduce or control surface, ground and runoff water, and drainage pattern impacts, if any.